When I started looking into using an IUL (index universal life insurance) as an asset to grow and protect my money, I had a ton of questions.

-I did a lot of research and found a ton of conflicting information.
+I did a lot of research and found a lot of conflicting information.
 There are all kinds of pitfalls to building an IUL correctly.
 If it’s done wrong, you can really end up wasting your money.
-However, what gets me excited about is that when properly structured, properly sold, and properly used, I have found the IUL to be one of the best financial vehicles in the world.
+Unfortunately there are a lot of salespeople and marketers of the IUL who don’t tell the whole story and this can give this product a bad name.
+What gets me excited about this is when properly structured, properly sold, and properly used, I have found the IUL to be one of the best financial vehicles in the world.

 I’m writing this to help people know what questions they should be asking.
 What do you need to know before buying an IUL?
 How do you find a person competent to build it for you?